ozzush/local-first-collab-protocol-prototype/README.md

 # Explanation

-Clients work on a shared log.
-Clients can append new entries to the log and share information about their local updates through a centralized server.
+Clients work on a database, each client has a local copy of the database.
+Clients can make updates to the database and share information about their local updates through a centralized server.
+Each update contains a message.
 For each update the server decides whether it is committed or not.
-In this example the server commits all updates that have matching baseId and non-empty id.
+In this example the server commits all updates that have matching baseId.

 When a client is started, he connects to the server.
 After that he accepts input, each line of input triggering an update.
-Inputting "reject" or "r" generates an update with an id that starts with "-", which makes the server automatically reject it.
+Inputting "conflict" or "c" has special meaning if synchronization is triggered.

+Sometimes a client's local database can diverge from the server's database.
+In this case the client starts a synchronization phase.
+During synchronization phase the client sends all his unconfirmed updates to the server together with the id of the last committed update he observed.
+The server checks whether applying the updates would produce conflicts by checking whether any update contains a "conflict" or "c" message.
+If there are no conflicts, updates are committed, ignoring the specified baseId.
+Finally, the server responds to the client with all the updates he is missing, including the updates that were just committed.

 # Ad-hoc testing the protocol